raiigauravv/healthcare-ai-assistant/TESTING_GUIDE.md

 ---

-### 💬 **FOLLOW-UP AGENT Testing - New Chatbot Interface**
+### 💬 **FOLLOW-UP AGENT Testing - Simple Chat Interface**

-The follow-up section now features an **interactive chatbot** instead of single Q&A:
+The follow-up section now features a **simple text-based chat** that's more stable across different environments:

-#### How to Use the Chatbot:
+#### How to Use the Follow-up Interface:
 1. **Complete an analysis first** using "Analyze with Agents" button
-2. **Ask follow-up questions** in the chat interface below
+2. **Ask follow-up questions** in the text input below the analysis
-3. **Continue the conversation** - ask multiple questions in sequence
+3. **Continue the conversation** - your questions and responses appear in the conversation history
 4. **Use "Clear Chat" button** to start a new conversation

-#### Sample Follow-up Conversation Flow:
+#### Sample Follow-up Conversation:
 ```
-👤 User: "How urgent is this really?
-Should I go to ER?"
+👤 You: How urgent is this really?
+Should I go to ER?
 🤖 Agent: [Provides urgency assessment and ER guidance]

-👤 User: "What can I do at home to feel better?"
+👤 You: What can I do at home to feel better?
 🤖 Agent: [Provides home care recommendations]

-👤 User: "How long should I wait before seeing a doctor?"
-🤖 Agent: [Provides timeline guidance]
 ```

 #### General Follow-up Questions to Test: